 Capabilities across project scoping, feasibility studies, process plant designs, project management and implementation, commissioning, production optimisation, plant expansions, evaluations, engineering operations, testwork management, process technologies and recovery modular plants form a potent combination and turnkey attractiveness that has consequently led to an array of significant projects over a short period of time.

-In 2015 alone, an SMPP desliming cyclone installation project at Kibali gold mine in the DRC, as well as both an LSTK gold room scrubber installation and a crusher upgrade project at Tongon gold mine in the Ivory Coast demonstrated what AZMET could offer the industry; conducting various modifications, fabrications, shipments, erections and commissioning in line with each contract’s unique requirements.
+In 2015 alone, an SMPP desliming cyclone installation project at Kibali gold mine in the DRC, as well as both an LSTK gold room scrubber installation and a crusher upgrade project at Tongon gold mine in the Ivory Coast demonstrated what AZMET Technology and Projects could offer the industry; conducting various modifications, fabrications, shipments, erections and commissioning in line with each contract’s unique requirements.

 Moving into 2016, for an Ethiopian gold plant, “AZMET has been awarded a contract for the design, supply and commissioning for a two tonne carbon batch gold desorption and recovery plant, incorporating carbon loading and attritioning, acid wash including hydrochloric acid reagent dosing, elution including caustic reagent dosing, electrowinning, gold room, MCC and PLC,” Kukard explains.
 “This plant offers numerous advantages for gold and silver end users and EPCM companies.”